This Week in Petroleum History, July 30 – August 5

 August 4, 1913 – Discovery of Oklahoma’s “Poor Man’s Field”

 The Crystal Oil Company completed its Wirt Franklin No. 1 well 20 miles northwest of Ardmore, Oklahoma.
-The well revealed the Healdton field, which soon became known as the “poor man’s field,” because of its shallow depth and consequent low cost of drilling.
-The area attracted independent producers with limited financial backing, leaving out many major oil companies.
+The well revealed the giant Healdton field, which became known as the “poor man’s field,” because of its shallow depth and consequent low cost of drilling.
+The area attracted many independent producers with limited financial backing.

-In 1929, independent producer Wirt Franklin became the first president of the then Tulsa-based Independent Petroleum Association of America (IPAA).
-Among others who established themselves at Healdton were Lloyd Noble, Robert Hefner and former Governor Charles Haskell.
-Erle P. Halliburton also perfected his method of cementing oil wells in the Healdton field.
+In 1929, Wirt Franklin became the first president of the then Tulsa-based Independent Petroleum Association of America (IPAA).
+Among others who benefited from the “poor man’s field” were Lloyd Noble, Robert Hefner, and Charles Haskell.
+Erle Halliburton perfected his method of cementing oil wells in the Healdton field.
 Visit the Healdton Oil Museum.